Tell me about the course....

 What support will I receive?

-At your school you will receive support from a Mentor (a teacher in your chosen subject) and a Professional Mentor.
-You will also see a Lead Subject Mentor once a week for additional subject specific training.
-You will also receive support from our three Course Tutors and Programme Manager.
+At your school you will receive support from a Mentor (a teacher in your chosen subject) and a Professional Tutor.
+You will also see a Lead Subject Tutor once a week for additional subject-specific training.
+You will also receive support from our three Course Tutors and the Programme Director.

 What resources can I access?

-The trainee teachers can borrow books from our well stocked professional development library at Notley High School.
-You will also be given access to the University of Greenwich’s online library too.
+The trainee teachers can borrow books from our well-stocked professional development library at Notley High School.